-What are the Liberal Learning requirements?
+What are the College Core (formerly Liberal Learning) requirements?

 Students at The College have three options for completing Liberal Learning requirements.
 Option A involves completing an approved 6-8 course interdisciplinary concentration.
 Option B involves completing a self-designed 6-8 course interdisciplinary concentration.
-Option C, the most common route by far, involves completing a 9- c o u r s e set of distribution requirements.
-All of these options include completion of a writing intensive course for first semester students (FSP), an online information literacy tutorial (IDS 102) and fulfillment of the civic responsibilities requirement (IDS 103 either through a sustained experience, or as an attribute of the Option A, B, or C, or FSP coursework).
-The FSP may only satisfy up to two Civic responsibilities, but none of the Breadth Requirement domains, such as Literary, Visual & Performing Arts, World Views and Ways of Knowing, Behavioral, Social or Cultural Perspectives or Social Change in Historical Perspectives.
+Option C, the most common route by far, involves completing a 9- course set of distribution requirements.
+All of these options include completion or waiver of the First Year Seminar (FYS), the First Year Writing (FYW) course, an online information literacy tutorial, and fulfillment of the Social Justice/Civic Responsibilities requirement (IDS 103 either through a sustained experience, or as an attribute of the Option A, B, or C, or FYS coursework).
+The FYS may only satisfy up to two Civic responsibilities, but none of the Breadth Requirement domains, such as Literary, Visual & Performing Arts, World Views and Ways of Knowing, Behavioral, Social or Cultural Perspectives or Social Change in Historical Perspectives (As mentioned above and below, see the link provided above for updates on new titles for some requirements as per the change to College Core as of Fall, 2023).

-How are Liberal Learning requirements fulfilled for my major?
+How are the \College Core (formerly Liberal Learning requirements fulfilled for my major?